Broadband physical layer cognitive radio with an integrated photonic processor for blind source separation: Photonic hardware implementation

 The photonic chip in this setup has a 4-channel MRR weight bank with resonance frequencies roughly spaced by 200 GHz.
 The spectra of the four MRRs (at 25 degrees) are shown in Fig. \ref{fig:schematic}c, with the resonance peaks located at 1549.6 nm, 1551.3 nm, 1552.8 nm, and 1554.0 nm.
 Since this work recovers source signals from two mixtures, we use two MRRs (the leftmost and rightmost ones).
 The corresponding lasers (PPCL500, Pure Photonics) are tuned to be 1549.3 nm and 1553.8 nm, then amplified (FA-23, Pritel) and combined into a shared waveguide by a WDM multiplexer (MDM-15-8, Santec) before coupling into the MRR weight bank through grating couplers.

 The implemented dithering control method overcomes the low accuracy incurred by the high sensitivity of the weight bank.
 As shown in Fig. \ref{fig:schematic}a, the lasers are modulated with either the actual received mixtures or pre-defined dithering signals.
 Each time a set of commanded weights are applied, the RF switch (RC-2SPDT-A26, DC - 26.5 GHz, Mini-Circuits) passes the dithering signals into the photonic path, which helps adjust the driving currents of the MRRs until the output weights reach the demanded values.
 Then, the actual mixtures are switched into the weight bank and processed.
+The weight accuracy is reflected in error between the target and actual weights.
+Usually, we quantify the accuracy in bits, which is calculated as $\mathrm{log}_2(2/(w_\textrm{actual}-w_\textrm{target}))$.
 Fig. \ref{fig:schematic}e-f illustrates the weighting accuracy, which shows the resulted weights (red dots) of the two MRRs being examined at the tested values represented by each grid point.
 The gray dots correspond to the same targeted weight without dithering control.
 An improvement of over 2 bits (from 6.7 to 9 bits) is observed, enabling the MRR weight bank to have competitive performance with its electronic counterparts.

 While our setup included the demonstration of the wireless transceiver system, we also had a versatile control setup that provided flexibility and accuracy in controlling the carrier frequencies and the mixing matrix.
 In the control setup, the signal mixtures were generated by a high-speed multi-channel arbitrary waveform generator (N8196A, 92GSPS, Keysight) and sent to each MZM directly.
 The generation of the two baseband signals, the up-conversion, and the signal mixing, is performed via software tools (Python).
 The mixed signals are then transmitted to the photonic system.